 If you want to create a new backup of your data in addition to backups created with the scheduled backup job, you can perform ad-hoc incremental backup.
 Ad-hoc incremental backup adds a new restore point to the backup chain.
 For example, you may want to back up your data before you install new software on your computer or enable a new feature.

-Unlike the scheduled backup job, the ad-hoc incremental backup task is not retried automatically.
+Unlike the backup job started upon schedule, the ad-hoc incremental backup task is not retried automatically.
 If the task fails for some reason, you will have to start it manually again.